 Take a Yoga Class

-Enjoy the Beaches
+Enjoy the Free Beaches (or Beach Clubs)

 I found the policies to differ a bit from day to day.
 For example, one day we were allowed to spend the afternoon on the day beds after purchasing a meal at one restaurant, whereas the next day they claimed the beds to be for hotel guests only.
-Maybe you just need to look like you belong, haha!

 Dining in Tulum on a Budget

-The food in Tulum was an absolute highlight for me!
-I feel like the majority of my time (and money) was spent moving from one restaurant to the next!
-For the most part I found that the food in Tulum city center was budget-friendly, whereas the food on Tulum Beach was moderately priced.
+The food in Tulum is an absolute highlight for me!
+I feel like the majority of my time (and money) is spent moving from one restaurant to the next, enjoying all of that delicious Mexican cuisine!

-- Best Tulum Instagram Photo Spots
+- Top Tulum Instagram Spots

 - How to get to Tulum from Cancun Airport